stonerlab/stonerplots/README.md

  * StackVertical - make a multi-panel plot where the panels are arranged in a vertical stack and pushed together so that the top-x-axis on one frame is the bottom of the next.
  * MultiPanel - a general; purpose miulti-panel plotting helper.
+ * InsetPlot - create an inset set of axes.

 This package draws heavily on [scienceplots](https://github.com/garrettj403/SciencePlots), so it seems only fair to cite the original work....